 Maybe his most famous painting in Auvers village is “The Church at Auvers”.
 This canvas was painted in June 1890 and now it hangs at Musée d’Orsay.
 The model was the cute Gothic church (XII-XIII century) located at Place de l’Eglise.
 This is how Van Gogh described the church and his work in a letter sent to his sister on 5th June 1890:

-I have a larger picture of the village church — an effect in which the building appears to be violet-hued against a sky of simple deep blue colour, pure cobalt; the stained-glass windows appear as ultramarine blotches, the roof is violet and partly orange.
+I have a larger picture of the village church — an effect in which the building appears to be violet-hued against a sky of simple deep blue color, pure cobalt; the stained-glass windows appear as ultramarine blotches, the roof is violet and partly orange.
 In the foreground some green plants in bloom, and sand with the pink flow of sunshine in it.
-And once again it is nearly the same thing as the studies I did in Nuenen of the old tower and the cemetery, only it is probably that now the colour is more expressive, more sumptuous.
+And once again it is nearly the same thing as the studies I did in Nuenen of the old tower and the cemetery, only it is probably that now the color is more expressive, more sumptuous.

 On 27 July 1890, aged 37, Van Gogh shot himself in the chest with a revolver.
 There were no witnesses and Van Gogh managed to go back to his hostel room where he died 30 hours after the incident.